 - 1. Know the history and fundamental history, development, and contemporary concepts and theories of psychology (Knowledge base in psychology) - 2.
 Understand the scientific method and demonstrate relevant analytical skills (Scientific inquiry and critical thinking) - 3.
-Articulate ethical and social responsibility, be able to identify and analyze own strengths and weaknesses (Ethical-, social-, and self-awareness) - 4.
-Be able to appropriately synthesize psychological knowledge and biblical perspectives (Integrate psychological and biblical perspectives) - 5.
-Develop communication and helping skills suitable for service in both secular and faith communities (Communication) - 6.
+Evidence advanced understanding of self (self-awareness and personal development) - 4.
+Articulate ethical and social responsibility (self in society) - 5.
+Be able to appropriately synthesize psychological knowledge and biblical perspectives (Integrate psychological and biblical perspectives) - 6.
+Demonstrate communication and helping skills suitable for service in both secular and faith communities (Application) - 7.
 Be adequately prepared for graduate and professional training (Professional development)